OpenVSP/OpenVSP/src/help/GeometryAnalysis.md

 the secondary geometry.
 Before calculating clearance, a CompGeom type analysis is run on the primary geometry set to compute each trimmed OML -- this step allows the geometry set to include negative components.
 The secondary geometry must be specified by a 3pt Composite Clearance Envelope auxiliary geometry.

+## Swept Volume

+Perform an [External](#external) interference check where the linear swept volume of the secondary geometry is computed before interference is checked.
+Like the [External](#external) analysis, a CompGeom type analysis is run on both primary and secondary geometry sets to compute each trimmed OML -- this step allows the geometry sets to include negative components.

+If the secondary geometry is a HingeGeom with linear motion enabled, the swept volume's displacement is obtained from the HingeGeom.
+Otherwise, the direction of displacement is provided by the user.

+Positive and negative displersion angles can be specified.
+These angles rotate the swept volume's direction in the X, Y, or Z directions.
+For typical problems, the X dispersion will control dispersion from the front view and the Y dispersion will control dispersion from the side view.